Adrian-26-Isotope/TimedTask/README.md

 - Memory efficiency is a priority

 **Important Notes:**
-- Currently, task names are not propagated to pool threads (limitation noted in architecture)
+- Currently, task names are not propagated to pool threads (limitation noted)
 - Remember to call `shutdown()` on the pool executor when done
 - The pool scales down automatically when threads are idle